hylian-modding/OotCommunityHack2022/README.md

 ## Setup

-To set up this repository you must place an Oot 1.0 rom in the "rom" folder.
+To set up this repository you must place an Oot Debug or 1.0 rom in the "rom" folder.

 Install "nodejs" from https://nodejs.org/en/